univention/univention-corporate-server/doc/architecture/services/udm-rest-api.rst

 Multi-Language support
-   The :ref:`component-management-system` supports multiple languages, such as English and German. *UDM HTTP REST API* belongs to the UCS management system and therefore supports the same set of languages.
-Language support is important for *UDM HTTP REST API* to provide localized messages to the client and the user.
+   The :ref:`component-management-system` supports multiple languages, such as English and German. |UCSREST| belongs to the UCS management system and therefore supports the same set of languages.
+Language support is important for |UCSREST| to provide localized messages to the client and the user.

 .. seealso::